 - As part of CCAPP accreditation, you must meet the National Association of Pharmacy Regulatory Authorities (NAPRA) Language Proficiency Requirement View More

 - Completion of Keyin College’s official application form;

 - Application fee of $50 (non-refundable).
 It must be noted that this is an additional cost for the processing of your application.

 - International applications are subject to a $250 application processing fee (non- refundable)

-Keyin College, Grand Falls-Windsor campus, is pleased to announce our Pharmacy Technician Program has been awarded FULL ACCREDITATION for a three year term (July 1, 2015 – June 30, 2018) from The Canadian Council for Accreditation of Pharmacy Programs (CCAPP).
+Keyin College, Grand Falls-Windsor campus, is pleased to announce our Pharmacy Technician Program has been awarded ACCREDITATION STATUS for a three year term (July 2018 – June 2021) from The Canadian Council for Accreditation of Pharmacy Programs (CCAPP).
 Please visit CCAPP for more information on the Stages of Accreditation of Pharmacy Programs.